gyulabodor/movie-finder/README.md

 - I wasn't sure that you would like me to get the external IMDB link from the movie's wikipedia page and as I saw a lot of articles don't have IMDB urls, so I decided to choose the way to use IMDB api, I registered to rapidapi.com and took it from there.
  - `fetchIMDB()` for getting a list of movies with their details by the given title.

-### Related search
+## Related
-- How does it works:
+### How does it works:
 - On `Related Movies` button click it start fetching TMDB with the given `movieID` to get the actors list who play in the movie, I decided to choose the first actor's ID from the result I got, so we will got movies related to that first actor.
 So I start a new TMBD fetch by that 1 actor's ID and get all the movies He/She plays in and then re-render the list.

-### Known weakness/issue
+## Known weakness/issue

 - Fetching english wikipedia was the most difficult part of the exercise I think, the only way I could solve this task is to put together those search parameters as I did.
 For popular movies and for not tha populars (which don't have any article) my fetch() is working great, but in some cases We got wrong articles, I tried different ways to handle this problem, search for categories etc.. but I found that It would be a really hard and complex to fix this.
 And I would like to send my homework.